jameson-c/viz-portfolio/assignment_1.md

 # Assignment 1: Visualizing government debt in 2020

 ## Part 1- Examining 2020 data
+This first graphic shows that among OECD member-states in the European Union, debts as a % of GDP were highest in Greece.
 ### During 2020, Greece's debts (as a % of GDP) were 2x the average among OECD member-states in the European Union

 <iframe